danielvarab/contradiction-detection/parikh/README.md

 # Running Parikhs Generic Sentence Classification implementation

-the paper [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).
+The implementation of this paper [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).
 Parikh et al. EMNLP 2016.
 Credits goes to <a href="http://yoon.io">Yoon Kim</a> for the implementation of

 ## Resources